-Tal y Fan and Penmaenmawr Uplands from Llanfairfechan Walk
+Walk up Tal y Fan from Llanfairfechan

 Starting off high up in Llanfairfechan at Nant y Coed nature reserve, there’s plenty of parking available either at the location officially noted on the OS map, at the hairpin at the bottom of Newry Drive or at the bridge where we parked today (the road beyond was iced up).

 You can follow the Valley Road by crossing the bridge, or continue up Newry Drive and cross later on.
 We chose to take the valley road which takes you in a few minutes to the official car park.

 From the car park, the track you need to take is to the left.
 The right hand lane is clearly marked ‘Cammarnaint’.
 Keep an eye out for the granite waymarkers along the way as the initial section is a confusion of ancient lanes and tracks that would otherwise be less than obvious to follow.